 It is possible to order food via Tesco or Waitrose to arrive just after you do.
 Use our full postal address when ordering: Park House, Church Lane, Barham, Canterbury, Kent.
 CT4 6QR Or book a private chef for the evening?
 Or pop down to the local pub?
 Please note that you should book at least a few days in advance if you are a large group for a Friday or Saturday evening.
 The Duke of Cumberland on 01227 831396

 Park House is set in 2 acres of garden, small orchard and vineyard with glorious view from most windows.
-There is a spacious decked area immediately outside the kitchen with a very private seating area, large gas BBQ, large sauna and outside hot tub-perfect for star gazing!
+There is a spacious decked area immediately outside the kitchen with a very private seating area, large gas BBQ and outside hot tub-perfect for star gazing!
 There is a very large area of lawn and a croquet set for your use.

 See OUT AND ABOUT tab for information about the area and things to do.